TheRoddyWMS/Roddy/docs/installationGuide.rst

 There are several minor versions of Roddy.
 They can be downloaded and installed in the same directory.
 Minor versions mark changes in the Roddy API.
 This may or may not lead to incompatibilies of Roddy and Roddy plugins.
 Installations for the different versions differ a bit, so we list all versions here.

+Roddy uses Groovy, however, Groovy is a bit slow to start.
+So Roddy 2.4+ supports GroovyServ, which can be used by you to speed things up.
+Roddy will try to install `GroovyServ`_ on its own.
+However, if that fails, you can still try to set it up on your own.
+If it still does not work, you can also disable it.

 Premises
 --------